How Pulumi Works

 Next, we run

-pulumi update.
+pulumi up.
 When the program runs to completion, it runs the two

 new aws.s3.Bucket() statements.
 So, the language host registers two resources with the engine.